AlexNeugroschl/JAX_Risk_Engine/docs/reference/eod-integration.md

 The guard caught the import.
-Rather than relax it, the day-count vocabulary moved to a new leaf module **`engine/day_count.py`** that imports only `ORE`; `ore_builders` re-exports it so every existing caller and W1.1's 27 tests are untouched.
+Rather than relax it, the day-count vocabulary moved to a new leaf module **`engine/day_count.py`** that imports only `ORE`; `ore_builders` re-exports it so every existing caller and W1.1's day-count tests are untouched.
 The *time axis* role deliberately did **not** move — it is a property of the simulated curve cube, not of any contract.

 A new test also closes the gap the guard had: it was AST-based and saw only *direct* imports,